Narigo/scalajs-fun/README.md

 works is a nice trick to be sure that you're not wasting time debugging your tests when in reality the build setup is not correct.

+To be sure that the code can be tested correctly, we need to test within a browser instead of testing in Rhino environment.
+This can be done by either installing PhantomJS (`npm i -g phantomjs`) and disabling Rhino in sbt (by `set scalaJSUseRhino in Global := false` in the sbt REPL) or testing with a browser directly through the new HTML Test Runner feature in ScalaJS (use `testHtmlFastOpt` and open the path to the file presented in the output in the browser).

 After building a simple virtual dom diffing algorithm, it turns out that adding "simple" optimizations may take some time to get them right.
 There may still be some bugs lurking in the current algorithm but we'll try to refocus on the real implementation of CycleJS again.